At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description carefully to understand the responsibilities and expectations of a School Caretaker/Site Manager.
-Highlight key skills and attributes that the school values, such as initiative, commitment, and a proactive approach.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and expectations of a School Caretaker/Site Manager.
+Highlight key skills and attributes that align with the school's ethos and standards.

-Proofread Your Application: Before submitting your application, thoroughly proofread all documents for spelling and grammatical errors.
-A polished application reflects your attention to detail and professionalism, which are crucial for a Site Manager.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial for a Site Manager role.

 How to prepare for a job interview at Norland Place School Limited